samhwang/docker-php-template/README.md

 - Remove the `composer.lock` entry from `.gitignore` file.
 - Remove the whole `.git` folder, and reinitialize the project.
 - Copy the `.env.sample` file into `.env` and put in your db credentials.
+- In `composer.json`, change the Project type from `library` to `project`, and change the version number to exact numbers.
 - Build the local docker image (see instructions below).

 ```bash